Are you looking for things to do in Burlington, VT? If so, hopefully this list will give you plenty of ideas and inspiration!

 Lake Champlain Chocolate Factory

 If you’re looking to get your chocolate fix, then look no further than Lake Champlain’s Chocolate Factory.
 A real-life Wonka wannabe, this place lets guests taste samples, take guided tours and witness how fine chocolate is created.
+Another great location to check out in Burlington VT.

 Make sure you pop into the gift shop at the end of your visit for some unique chocolatey goodness!

-Shelburne Museum is one of the nation’s most diverse museums, and it lies in Burlington and is certainly one of the best things to do in the area if you’ve got space in your itinerary.
+Shelburne Museum is one of the nation’s most diverse museums, and it lies in Burlington VT and is certainly one of the best things to do in the area if you’ve got space in your itinerary.
 With 39 exhibition buildings that house paintings, folk art, quilts and more, it’s a fantastic tribute to New England’s history that shouldn’t be missed.

 Held every Saturday since 1980 from spring through autumn, the Summer Farmers’ Market is one of the best things to do in Burlington, Vermont.

 With over 90 vendors selling produce, flowers, crafts and more at this amazing market, it’s the perfect place to grab some gorgeous goods and live like a local.
+Such a gorgeous place to buy some goodies in Burlington VT.

 Head out to Burlington Breakwater